 (Editor's Note: This article is no longer effective after Aug.
-7, 2020, except in Uruguay.
+7, 2020.
 Its contents were moved in their entirety into "S&P Global Ratings Definitions" (see "Credit Stability" in "Appendix") without any change in substance.
 These contents are primarily definitional in nature and characterized as either fundamental attributes of our rating products, clarifications of the meanings of our ratings, or specific applications of our rating definitions.)

 1. S&P Global Ratings incorporates credit stability as an important factor in its rating opinions.
 When assigning and monitoring ratings, we consider whether we believe an issuer or security has a high likelihood of experiencing unusually large adverse changes in credit quality under conditions of moderate stress.
 In such cases, we would assign the issuer or security a lower rating than we would have otherwise.